LenaRibena/point_cloud_tree_generation/reports/README.md

 > Answer:

 Yes.
 By using Google Cloud Batch, a VM would be created by running `gcloud batch jobs submit <BATCH_JOB_NAME> --location europe-west1 --config batch_jobs/config.json` where the specifications of the machine is defined inside the [config file](batch_jobs/config.json).
 The VM would then have mounted the GCS buckets `data-tree` and `models-tree`.
-Commands would then be run through the `”script”` field inside the batch config.
+Commands would then be run through the `"script"` field inside the batch config.
 In order to make it easier to define the commands, the commands would be gathered in a [bash script](batch_jobs/start_script.sh) where it would be parsed into the batch config file by running a [python file](batch_jobs\parse_start_script_to_batch_config.py).

 Nvidia container toolkit would then be installed on the VM, the train docker image pulled from Artifact Registry and then the image would be run with the GCS mounted volumes further mounted onto the docker. where the image would save the results inside the mounted models folder, making the experiment logs, configs and models visible inside GCS.